The benefits tree provides globally!

 Trees absorb and store atmospheric carbon dioxide (CO2) as biomass.
 The removal of atmospheric CO2, a prominent greenhouse gas (GHG) will lower the temperature in the area.

-Harmful nitrogen oxide (NO2) in the atmosphere is absorbed and filtered by trees.
+Harmful nitrous oxide (N2O) in the atmosphere is absorbed and filtered by trees.
 The nitrogen absorbed is reintroduced back into the soil as nutrients.
 The roots of the tree also help prevent erosion, making the ground much more stable.

 McPherson, E. Gregory, et al. “Structure, Function and Value of Street Trees in California, USA.”
 Urban Forestry & Urban Greening, Urban & Fischer,

 Taylor, Kelly D., et al. “Justice in Access to the Outdoors.”
 Parks Stewardship Forum, 14 Jan.
 2021, https://escholarship.org/uc/item/0g66z6k7.

 Tsunetsugu, Y., Lee, L., Park, B.-J., Tyrväinen, L., Kagawa,T., Miyazaki, Y. (2013) Physiological and Psychological Effects of Viewing Urban Forest